5l1v3r1/learning_for_oscp/basics/tcpdump/A_tcpdump_Tutorial_and_Primer_with_Examples.md

 Now that we've seen what we can do with the basics through some examples, let's look at some more advanced stuff.

 ### *It's all about the combinations*
+Being able to do these various things individually is powerful, but the real magic of tcpdump comes from the
 ### <a id="findhttpuseragents"></a>
 ### <a id="findcleartexthttpgets"></a>
 ### <a id="findhttphosts"></a>